 Few baits in the angler's arsenal have as many variants as the good old plastic worm.
-From its meager beginnings as a lure that was originally cut from old tire inner tubes, the plastic worm has become the mainstay for most anglers.
+From its meager beginnings as a lure originally cut from old tire inner tubes, the plastic worm has become the mainstay for most anglers.

 Some anglers find themselves intimidated by plastics they may not have seen before.
 Anything other than the standard 6-inch purple curly tail may be foreign territory.
-Nevertheless these anglers need not be afraid.
+Nevertheless, these anglers need not be afraid.
 Regardless of the style, all plastics are fished with techniques most anglers are already familiar with.
-Anglers just need to become comfortable fishing a bait that looks more like something out of their kid's toy box than the local tackle store.
+Anglers need to become comfortable fishing a bait that looks more like something out of their kid's toy box than the local tackle store.

 Mimicking Dr. Frankenstein, anglers got out their worm welders and started gluing together parts of worms and grubs until they came up with a bait that fit their needs.

 Then a creature-type bait made by Gambler worms hit the national spotlight when Davy Hite won the 29th annual Bassmasters Classic fishing a "Bacon Rind."
 This bait, which looks like some worm/crawdad/lizard combination, was flipped below floating weeds to catch fish hanging underneath.
 This method and bait accounted for the $100,000 win.

 The beauty of the creature-style bait is that you can do much with it.
 It can be used as a flipping or pitching bait, fished as a trailer on jigs, fished with a jig head, or fished with a Texas or Carolina rig.
 Most anglers prefer to fish it as a Texas-rigged pitching-style bait.
 In this application, the bulk of the plastic makes it easier to pitch or flip and helps the bait sink slower, keeping it in the strike zone longer.

 If you have seen a crawdad sink to the bottom, you know they fall slowly, which is what the angler is trying to imitate.